Christopher Jones (Roman Catholic bishop)

 Christopher Jones (3 March 1936 – 18 May 2018) was an Irish Roman Catholic bishop in the Diocese of Elphin.

 Early life and education

-He was born in Rathcroghan, County Roscommon, Ireland, the second youngest child of eleven: one brother also became a priest while three sisters joined the religious life.
+He was born in Rathcroghan, County Roscommon, Ireland, as the second youngest child of eleven: one of his brothers also became a priest while three of his sisters joined the religious life.

 He was ordained a priest on 17 June 1962 for his home diocese just before the Second Vatican Council, later remarking how much the teaching of the council had been part of his priestly ministry.